Pappol/Autonomus_driving_Genetic_Algorithms/README.md

 - "num_generations": Number of generations

 Note: to correctly save the results, there must be a manually made directory called run.

+### NEAT

+In order to run the NEAT solution to the environment you can simply run the python file called neat_solver by running:
+'''
+cd NEAT
+python neat_solver.py
+'''
+To build environment for dependecies refer to NEAT repo

 Link to Overleaf report [here](https://www.overleaf.com/6663124541sxbmqbgggpkw)